deco3500-2017/SuzukiSwifts/README.md

 - Explored ideas for the kickstarter video with Vinnie
 - Help Daiki create the zone for the Prototype
 - Reviewed the stand up Documentation
-- Finalized the Rating system removal and Favourites implementation with Daiki ('Debate Mates')
+- Finalized the Rating system removal and Favourites implementation with Lars and Daiki ('Debate Mates')

 # **Showcase:**